 Grand Central Terminal is arguably the most famous station in the USA.
-An architectural landmark that serves as a transit hub visited by over 750,000 people.
+An architectural landmark and a top place to visit in NYC that serves as a transit hub visited by over 750,000 people.

 There are many reasons to visit it, so it’s better to plan your visit ahead of time.
 If you’re interested from the historical point of view, make sure to observe the Main Concourse Ceiling with a marvelous zodiac painting.

 While there, you’ll also be able to admire the famous opal clock (valued at $20 million dollars!) that has the time set by the atomic clock in the U.S. Naval Observatory in Maryland.

 Don’t forget to check out also the Tiffany Clock located at the front entrance of Grand Central Terminal: it’s the largest example of Tiffany glass in the world.
 Finally, before leaving, take a sip at The Campbell Bar – a majestic example of the intense history of Grand Central Terminal.

 3 – Admire one of the oldest landmarks: The Flatiron Building

 Designated as a National Historical Landmark in 1989, the Flatiron Building is a triangular 22-story architecture masterpiece designed by Daniel Burnham in 1902.

 Inspired by the Renaissance period and enriched with Beaux-Arts styling, the Flatiron Building has been and still is one of the tallest buildings in NYC at 307 ft.
 As we all know, the most peculiar aspect of the building is its unique shape resembling a clothes irons.